kazurayam/ks-chrome-for-testing-keyword/README.md

 - [com.kazurayam.ks.driver.chrome4testing.Installation](https://github.com/kazurayam/ks-chrome-for-testing-support/blob/master/Include/scripts/groovy/com/kazurayam/ks/driver/chrome4testing/Installation.groovy)

 The `Installation` class contains the information in which path you installed the binaries of the "Chrome for Testing" and the ChromeDriver.
 The code must be customized by you.
+You are responsible to code the `Installation` class so that you correctly specify the path information of the binaries you want to use.

 The `ChromeForTestingDriverFactory` class is just reusable, I meant.